Reconstructing Recognizable 3D Face Shapes based on 3D Morphable Models: Experimental Results

 \section{Experimental Results}

-To evaluate the effectiveness of SIR losses, we first compare our method with previous methods by measuring their face recognition accuracies with the generated shape parameters.
-We then test their face reconstruction errors.
-Finally, we qualitatively evaluate the visualized reconstruction results.
+\jdq{To evaluate the effectiveness of our method, we measure the face recognition accuracy on the reconstructed faces using the generated shape parameters and test face reconstruction errors on the MICC dataset as the previous works.
+However, as mentioned above, the face recognition accuracy metric can not fully reflect the recognizability of the face geometries.
+Therefore, we propose the novel metric named SIR-scores to evaluate the recognizability of face shape.
+Finally, we qualitatively evaluate the visualized reconstruction results.}